posit-dev/publisher/docs/installation.md

 This page walks you through installation options for Posit Publisher.

-## Installation for VSCode / Positron
+## Installation for VSCode

-The VSCode extension package includes everything you need to get started within VSCode or Positron.
+The VSCode extension package includes everything you need to get started within VSCode.

 Download and install the VSCode extension.